 A maximiser continues searching until the best possible solution is found.

 Studies consistently show that satisficers are more successful and happier than maximisers.

-What that means therefore, is avoid spending more time than necessary searching for a solution.
+What that means, therefore, is to avoid spending more time than necessary searching for a solution.

 Some experts talk about analysis paralysis.

 It is the same idea where people over analyse things to the point where it paralyses them.

 They are constantly searching for the next best thing or the perfect solution.

 One good way to assess whether you are doing this or not is to take stock of your results (again).